Modelling the M&SWJR

+"Several ex-MR D490 coaches lasted until 1930, the last to go being GW No.4497, MSWJR No.57, withdrawn in the November.
+I have a photograph of D490 No.4483 (MSWJR No.21) in GW brown & cream livery, taken after withdrawal in October 1929.
 Three of the four ex-MR D502 brake-thirds were also taken into GW stock, becoming Nos.
 4649 – 465.
 I have a photo of No.4649 (MSWJR No.15) in GW brown & cream livery.
 No.4651 was withdrawn in September 1929, but Nos 4651 & 4649 lasted until September & October 1930 respectively."
-(Diagram D502 is produced by 51L Models in 4mm scale – see next page, Ed.)

-Modelling M&SWJR Goods Stock
+Modelling M&SWJR goods stock

 Paul Absalom writes:

-According to Midland & South Western Junction Railway, Vol.3, Carriages & Wagons by Mike Barnsley (Wild Swan Publications) some of the M&SWJR wagons were based on MR design.
+"According to Midland & South Western Junction Railway, Vol.3, Carriages & Wagons by Mike Barnsley (Wild Swan Publications) some of the M&SWJR wagons were based on MR design.
 I have built a 3-plank open from the Slaters MR 3-plank kit and a covered van based on the 10 ton MR design nos 233–242.
-Kits for appropriate Private Owner wagons for A. Vitti and Arthur Day are available from Slaters."
+Kits for appropriate Private Owner wagons for A Vitti and Arthur Day were available from Slaters."

 Michael Barnsley has added: